mislav/blog/_posts/2011-06-22-ruby-verbose-mode.md

 users can choose when to see such warnings.
 Ideally, we all should be developing with the `-w` flag permanently on, but because this also turns on code linting, most developers choose to avoid this.

+## Your open source code shouldn't generate warnings

+If you're a developer of open source code, however, you should regularly check that your code doesn't generate ruby warnings.
+If you accomplish this, you allow users of your code to use it in their projects with the verbose mode on and not get warned by potential threats in your codebase.

+An easy way to setup your test suite to run in verbose mode is to configure your test script to always run the test runner with the `-w` ruby flag.
+One way to do that is with the RUBYOPT environment variable:

+    RUBYOPT="-w $RUBYOPT"

+Often there is a more elegant way, for instance an RSpec rake task:

+{% highlight ruby %}
+desc 'Run specs'
+RSpec::Core::RakeTask.new(:spec) do |t|
+  t.ruby_opts = '-w'
+end
+{% endhighlight %}

+Now that you've set up your test suite to run in verbose mode, you can start fixing warnings in your code.
+However, 3rd-party libraries that your project depends on can still generate warnings, which you probably aren't interested in.
+You'll want to run a block of ruby code with warnings silenced for the duration of the block.
+Rails already provides this method called `silence_warnings` and here's how to implement it if you don't use Active Support:

+{% highlight ruby %}
+# these methods are already present in Active Support
+module Kernel
+  def silence_warnings
+    with_warnings(nil) { yield }
+  end

+  def with_warnings(flag)
+    old_verbose, $VERBOSE = $VERBOSE, flag
+    yield
+  ensure
+    $VERBOSE = old_verbose
+  end
+end unless Kernel.respond_to? :silence_warnings
+{% endhighlight %}

+Now you can require other libraries without seeing their warnings:

+{% highlight ruby %}
+silence_warnings do
+  require '...'
+end
+{% endhighlight %}

 [lint]: http://en.wikipedia.org/wiki/Lint_(software)